linsyking/vg151-docs/docs/_sources/l7/lab7.rst.txt

     Is it possible to use ``Country *country`` in the definition of ``Node`` to implement the simulation.
 And why?

+    (Definitely `yes`!
+But some solutions may need the special property of this tree and cannot generalize)

+Here I want to introduce a general solution to those kinds of problems.

-A key trick is to use a `reference counter` to track the number of references to a resource.
+The key trick is to use a `reference counter` to track the number of references to a resource.

 Originally, we directly save country inside node: